netdata/netdata/docs/guides/longer-metrics-storage.md

 [**See our database engine calculator**](https://learn.netdata.cloud/docs/agent/database/calculator) to help you correctly set `dbengine disk space` based on your needs.
-The calculator gives an accurate estimate based on how many slave nodes you have, how many metrics your Agent collects, and more.
+The calculator gives an accurate estimate based on how many child nodes you have, how many metrics your Agent collects, and more.

 With the database engine active, you can back up your `/var/cache/netdata/dbengine/` folder to another location for redundancy.